Make Money Blogging Through Affiliate Marketing

-But as I experimented more and more, made hundreds of affiliate sales after that first one and thought other bloggers to do the same in my 1-on-1 coaching calls with them, I have put together a bundle that maps out the exact steps you need to take to get started with affiliate marketing.
+But as I experimented more and more, made hundreds of affiliate sales after that first one and thought other bloggers to do the same in my 1-on-1 coaching calls with them, I put together a video course that maps out the exact steps you need to take to get started with affiliate marketing.

 How Do You Find The Right Affiliate Programs?

 If you are just starting out, I recommend carefully picking 2-3 affiliate programs to focus on as you’re working your way to making your first few affiliate sales.
 That’s it!

 The biggest mistake that you can make when starting out is to join every program that comes your way, even if it has nothing to do with your blog’s content.
 So to make sure you remain focused and you try to help your readers instead of trying to sell them something.

 Based on that, make a list of affiliate programs that you would love to join.
 Here a few that will probably do very well for you:

 - Affiliate programs for products or services that you would want to promote even if you weren’t get paid

 - Products and services that you’ve promoted in the past because you loved them

 - Affiliate programs for brands that you know are going to help your audience solve a problem

 If you’re not sure what your options are, read my post on 5 High-Paying Affiliate Programs For Bloggers or download my list below.
 But remember, only join 2-3 that seem highly relevant for starters!